xeolabs/scenejs/README.markdown

 ```

 ### Custom Node Types
-Non-core node types are provided as plugins.
+Non-core node types are provided as a special type of plugin.
 This is a powerful extension mechanism that allows you to create your
 own high-level scene components that just slot straight into the graph as nodes which you can access as usual via the JSON API.

 Shown below is the [redTeapot plugin](build/latest/plugins/node/demos/redTeapot.js), which defines a scene node type that is a